ahle-pro/kata_bank/README.md

   * When he withdraws 10.0 EUR from his account
   * Then the new balance is 90.0 EUR

-This scenario is written by Cucumber method
+This scenario is written in Gherkin language.
 ### How do I model the application from user requirements ?
 Firstly, I use the textual analysis method (Abbott) to identify the candidate items for my model element (UML).
 After evaluation, I stick with the following model: